 Hopefully you purchased lots of unisured motorist (UM insurance) on your own auto insurance policy.
 This coverage is designed to cover situations like this when the at-fault vehicle and/or driver have no insurance.
 UM insurance in essence steps into the shoes of the at-fault driver and provides insurance as if the at-fault driver was covered.
 UM insurance will cover all medical bills, lost wages, and other harms and losses (i.e. pain & suffering) up to the limit you purchased.
 However, UM insurance only pays one time so it's important to complete all injury treatment and make sure you are fully healed before talking settlement with the UM insurance adjuster.
 UM insurance doesn't pay medical bills as you treat or lost wages when you are home recovering, PIP does this.

 If you find yourself dealing with all of these issues, you may benefit greatly from talking to a experience attorney who knows all the ins and outs of situations like this.
-Do yourself a favor and call attorney Max Mayers at to find out what your legal rights are before dealing with all of the items discussed above.
+Do yourself a favor and call Kirkland car accident attorney Max Mayers today to find out what your legal rights are before dealing with all of the items discussed above.

 You may also find Max's book "Car Accident Secrets Unlocked" helpful as well.